elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-`224.
-And that's it for this step.
+224. And that's it for this step.
 Run it.
 In the blue, open the daughter and list her.
-Then open the listing and look for "run and run" (without the quotes); that will take you to the routine we just added, which should look like this (it's a biggie, so I've added some comments in blue and cut out a lot of repetitive lines):``
+Then open the listing and look for "run and run" (without the quotes); that will take you to the routine we just added, which should look like this (it's a biggie, so I've added some comments in blue and cut out a lot of repetitive lines):

 `/routine/~initialize before run and run and finalize after run/yes/no/no/no//0/0/00000000/`